cul/clio-spectrum/README.md

 7. Visit the running app in your browser at `localhost:3000`

-8. Run the test suite `rspec`
+8. Run the test suite `rspec` and ensure that all tests are passing (green)

 **Contributing to CLIO**

-GitHub has a visual tutorial on the [GitHub workflow](https://guides.github.com/introduction/flow/index.html).
-Note that CLIO pull requests should be made against the *develop*, rather than the master branch.
+GitHub has an excellent visual tutorial on the [GitHub workflow](https://guides.github.com/introduction/flow/index.html).
+Please note that CLIO pull requests should be made against the **develop**, rather than the master branch.

 1. Create a feature branch off the develop branch